-- Sell Rather Than Inform.
-Articles that recommend products with no sense of personal experience and only have images from the manufacturer are not likely to be accepted.
+Selling Rather Than Informing: Articles that recommend products with no sense of personal experience and only have images from the manufacturer are not likely to be accepted.

-Here are some examples of articles on TurboFuture that exhibit the type of high-quality work we wish to see on the site:
+Here are some examples of articles on TurboFuture that we would like to showcase.
+These articles exhibit the type of high-quality work we wish to see on the site:

 - Top 11 Apps Like TikTok Everyone Should Check Out

 - 9 Addictive Sites Like Reddit Everyone Should Check Out

 - 150+ Sunset Quotes and Caption Ideas for Instagram

 - What I Needed to Do When Upgrading to a New Apple Mac Mini